 - Hanging Toiletry Bag: One thing’s for sure that unless you’re staying in some of the best luxury hotels in Hong Kong, accommodations can get a little cramped.
 Packing up your toiletries in the ProCase Hanging Toiletry Bag can help save space in the bathroom while keeping all your stuff organized.

-- Travel Towel: Although most of the best places to stay in Hong Kong will swap your towels daily, it’s never a bad idea to sketch a quick-drying travel towel onto your packing list.
+- Travel Towel: Although most of the top places to stay in Hong Kong will swap your towels daily, it’s never a bad idea to sketch a quick-drying travel towel onto your list.
 The budget-friendly REI Co-op Multi Towel Deluxe is super absorbent and lightweight and is the perfect addition to your daypack if you’re planning to careen down to the beach or undertake a sweaty hike.

 - RFID Wallet: Ever since having my credit card information stolen with a “magic” RFID wand, I switched over to an RFID-blocking wallet.
 For travellers, the compact Travelambo RFID-Blocking Minimalist Wallet is a great solution that keeps scammers at bay.